 Check The Bazaar Mosque

 Also known by the official name of Memi Bey Mosque, this religious building was the only one of over thirteen mosques built during the Ottoman period.
 It was not torn down during the communist period or subsequently demolished due to Albania’s religious ban.
-The building has been designed as a Cultural Monument by the Albanian government.
+The building was designed as a cultural monument by the Albanian government.

 Not far from the mosque, take some time to check the two-story octagonal Islamic building constructed around the 1700s currently used as a madrasah.